 Pregnant women should not get targeted therapies.
 The little research that has been done suggests that targeted therapies are not safe during pregnancy.
 Visit the Treatment for Breast Cancer During Pregnancy page for more information.

-There are currently seven targeted therapies doctors use to treat breast cancer:
+There are currently eight targeted therapies doctors use to treat breast cancer:

 - Herceptin (chemical name: trastuzumab) works against HER2-positive breast cancers by blocking the ability of the cancer cells to receive chemical signals that tell the cells to grow.